MERNCraft/css-only-games-1/README.md

     Add 1000: <input id="add1000" type="checkbox">
   </label>
 ```
-Here's a challenge: Before you read on, can you use everything you have learned so far about CSS counters to write the CSS that will make your page look like this?
+Here's a challenge: Before you read on, can you use everything you have learnt so far about CSS counters to write the CSS that will make your page look like this?

 ![property layout](images/property-layout.webp)
-Figure 11.
+Figure 12.

 **DON'T READ ANY FURTHER UNTIL YOU HAVE WRITTEN YOUR OWN CSS.**